-"The unexamined life is not worth living" - Socrates
+"The unexamined life is not worth living" - Socrates.

-The Russel Group which included Oxford and Cambridge, describe religious studies as a subject which provides 'suitable preparation for entry to university generally.
+The Russell Group which included Oxford and Cambridge, describe Religious Studies as a subject which provides 'suitable preparation for entry to university generally'.
+It is a fascinating journey in thought and the nature of the universe.
+Come and join us!